matteocodogno/go-course/README.md

 ![Dining Philosophers problem](./img/dining_philosophers.png)

 - Each chopstick is a mutex
-- Each philosopher is associated with a goroutine and two chopsitcks
+- Each philosopher is associated with a goroutine and two chopsticks

 ```go
 type ChopS struct { sync.Mutex }